+How to floss!
 We all have heard it, from our parents probably and from our dentist for sure.
+Floss!

-You need to floss everyday.
-As a dentist when we ask our patients if they floss, the most common answer usually is “Not as much as I should”, it will surprise us if a patient says “yes, I floss everyday.”
+You need to floss every day.
+Although, as a dentist, when we ask our patients if they floss, the most common answer usually is “Not as much as I should”.
+It will surprise us if a patient says, “yes, I floss every day.”

-We have talked about importance of flossing but how to floss is even more of a question, do you floss properly?
-Because if not you are leaving 80% of bacteria behind.
+We have talked about the importance of flossing but how to do it right? is even more of a question, do you floss correctly?
+Because if not, you are leaving 80% of bacteria behind.

-Let me first assure you that you do have to floss every single day, better to do it twice a day but even if you are flossing only once do it right before bed.
-When we sleep saliva decreases in our mouth - you probably have noticed that most of us wake up thirsty – saliva is the first line of defence in our mouths so less saliva at night equals more possibility of cavity formation during the night.
+How to floss!
+Let me first assure you that you do have to floss every single day; better to do it twice a day but even if you are flossing only once, do it right before bed.
+When we sleep, saliva decreases in our mouth - you probably have noticed that most of us wake up thirsty.
+Saliva is the first line of defence in our mouths, so less saliva at night equals more cavity formation during the night.

 under the gum is where toothbrush cannot clean and leaving the bacteria there can cause all sort of systemic diseases.